When it comes to creating a new user in Linux, you have the option to use either adduser or useradd command.

 Useradd is built-in Linux command that can be found on any Linux system.
-However, creating new users with this low-level is a tedious task.
+However, creating new users with this low-level is a tedious task because it doesn't create the home directory and user password by default.

 Adduser is not a standard Linux command.
 It’s essentially a Perl script that uses the useradd command in the background.
 This high-level utility is more efficient in properly creating new users on Linux.
-Default parameters for all new users can also be set through the adduser command.
+It gives you the option to create the home directory, and set password along with a few more parameters.

 Let’s take a look at both these commands and how they create users in Linux.